-- Live music including singing should be separated from patrons by a distance of four metres. - All musicians must wear a non-medical mask at all times during the performance, except for musicians playing a woodwind, brass or other instrument operated by breath, but only if they can maintain a distance of three metres from others while playing. - People in the band/orchestra must be four metres from patrons. - Slit masks, or masks with holes intended for an instrument mouthpiece, are not permitted. - Instrument bell covers made of a tightly woven fabric with at least two layers are recommended. - Instruments, drum sticks/mallets, music stands and other items must not be shared between participants, unless cleaned and disinfected between uses.
+- Live music (i.e. bar/pub) including singing should be separated from patrons.
+People in the band must be four metres from patrons. - All musicians must wear a non-medical mask at all times during the performance, except for musicians playing a woodwind, brass or other instrument operated by breath, but only if they can maintain a distance of three metres from others while playing. - Slit masks, or masks with holes intended for an instrument mouthpiece, are not permitted. - Instrument bell covers made of a tightly woven fabric with at least two layers are recommended. - Instruments, drum sticks/mallets, music stands and other items must not be shared between participants, unless cleaned and disinfected between uses.
 Items that can't be disinfected (e.g. sheet music) must not be shared, laminated to allow for disinfection, or held for 24 hours before sharing.
 Hand hygiene must be completed prior to handling common items. - Instruments should be cleaned and maintained at home or off site. - A designated area must be established where onsite cleaning or maintenance is necessary.
 This area must be used individually and cleaned/disinfected frequently.
 Liquid expelled from water keys must be captured on an absorbent, disposable material. - While 70 per cent isopropyl alcohol can often be used for disinfecting instruments, musicians should consult manufacturers or other professionals to ensure they aren't damaged.